JohanVanslembrouck/corolib/studies/initial_suspend/README.md

 ## Introduction

+The reader is referred to [awaiter type variants](../../docs/awaiter_type_variants.md) for an introduction to awaiter types.

 The examples in this folder are heavily inspired by the article https://lewissbaker.github.io/2020/05/11/understanding_symmetric_transfer and the corresponding code in https://godbolt.org/z/-Kw6Nf, https://godbolt.org/z/gy5Q8q, https://godbolt.org/z/7fm8Za